 Calgary signed Johnson as a free agent on May 27, 2013.
 In 2010, he was signed as an undrafted free agent by the National Football League’s New York Giants.
 After being released, he signed with the Miami Dolphins, attended that club’s training camp and was later placed on the practice roster.
 He attended training camp with the Kansas City Chiefs in 2011 and with the Cincinnati Bengals in 2012.
 He was added to the Green Bay Packers’ practice roster on Dec.
 31, 2012.

-Johnson has started six games and has 19 tackles, three sacks and a team-leading four tackles for a loss of 11 yards.
+Johnson started six games and had 19 tackles, three sacks and four tackles for a loss of 11 yards.
 He was placed on the six-game injury list after getting hurt in Game 7.
 He began the season on the one-game injury list.

 Johnson played in 12 games at defensive tackle and recorded 16 tackles including a tackle for a loss, one special-teams tackle, two sacks and one interception.
 He played two games before suffering a torn oblique and was placed on the nine-game injury list.
 He returned to the line-up ahead of schedule for the Labour Day Classic.
 He was hurt in the final regular season game and was on the injury list for the Western Final.